Lisa Marie Presley dies at 54 after hospitalization

 Just days before that, she was in Memphis, Tennessee, at Graceland — the mansion where Elvis lived — to celebrate her father’s birth anniversary on Jan.
 8.

-A representative for Lisa Marie Presley had no comment when reached by The Associated Press.

-Presley recently penned an essay published in People about “the horrific reality” of her grief following her son Benjamin Keough’s death by suicide in 2020.
+Presley had recently penned an essay published in People about “the horrific reality” of her grief following her son Benjamin Keough’s death by suicide in 2020.
+Presley is also the mother of actor Riley Keough and twin daughters.

 “I’ve dealt with death, grief and loss since the age of 9 years old.
 I’ve had more than anyone’s fair share of it in my lifetime and somehow, I’ve made it this far,” she wrote in August.